 I always like to setup at least one ridiculously pessimistic price level, as I don’t want to be caught out and unable to take advantage of a major correction.
 You might never see those prices, but I like to be ready just-in-case.

 “Buy when there’s blood in the streets, even if the blood is your own” – Baron Rothschild

 “Be fearful when others are greedy and greedy when others are fearful” – Warren Buffett

 As long as the fundamentals haven’t changed and there isn’t some real devastating news, then these market corrections are opportunities in disguise.
 For this to work though, you will need to practice patience, think like a contrarian, and have a clear idea of what projects deserve your investment in the long-term.

 But to take advantage, you need to make a plan and get ready in advance.
 As I mentioned above, you want to have funds available to take advantage of the price as it goes all the way down.
-If you run out of funds when the market has corrected only 25%, then you miss a great opportunity if it corrects even more than that.
+If you run out of funds when the market has corrected only 25%, then you may miss a great opportunity if it corrects even more than that.

-Anything to add?
+Anything to Add?

 Thanks for checking out this post about ‘buying the dip’!